iiAtlas/plaud-recording-downloader/README.md

 ## Notes on Plaud Integration

 - The content script injects a small helper into the page to read Plaud’s JWT token from local/session storage so requests to `https://api.plaud.ai/file/temp-url/{fileId}` include the same bearer token that the web app uses.
 If the token expires, the script retries once after forcing a refresh.
-- Each download request also mirrors the web app’s analytics call to `https://api.plaud.ai/others/upload-info` (non-blocking).
 - Recordings without a detectable `fileId` stay disabled in the popup.
 Open the recording or inspect the DOM to confirm which attributes expose the `fileId`, then update `extractFileIdentifier` in `extension/content/content.js` if Plaud changes its markup.

 ## Next Steps